 For many years the Government of Nigeria seems to be managed by a class of “capability pole vaulters”.
 Government officials tend ‘pole vault’ the nation into many projects they lack the capability, will or wherewithal to execute or sustain effectively.
 The latest pole vault project is the establishment of nuclear reactors as power plants to provide conatsnt electricity in Nigeria.
 This is a nation that cannot independently manage its uncomplicated thermal and hydroelectric power plants with any efficacy or credibility.
 Continue reading

 The Niger Delta is a top “ecocide hotspot” on planet Earth.
-Minor and major oil spillages are common, frequent and ubiquitous causing untold pollution and ecocide with highly devastating impacts on the lives and livelihoods of the people who reside in the region.
-There seems to be a sleek everywhere; on the water (the Niger Delta is constituted of the riverine terrain), on the land (in the villages, in the towns, on farms, in houses, in schools, in churches) and in the air even though it is bordered by the ocean.
-Animal and plant life in the ecosystem have suffered a terrible terminal fate.
-However this is an endless perennial story, usually more of the same.
-Continue reading
+Minor and massive oil spillages are frequent and ubiquitous in the Niger Delta, causing untold pollution and ecocide with highly devastating impacts on the lives and livelihoods of the people who reside in the region.
+There is evidence of a sleek everywhere; on the water (the Niger Delta is a landmass of the riverine terrain boarded by a coastline with the Atlantic Ocean).
+It is on the land (in the villages, in the towns, on farms, in houses, in schools, in churches).
+And it is in the air.
+Animal and plant life in the ecosystem has suffered a terrible terminal fate.
+However, this is an endless perennial story, usually more of the same.